fastify/fastify/docs/Usage.md

   next()
 }
 ```

+<a name="middlewares"></a>
 ### Middlewares
 Fastify supports out of the box all the *Express/Restify* compatible middlewares.
 This does not support the full syntax `middleware(err, req, res, next)`, because error handling is done inside Fastify.
+Check [here](https://github.com/fastify/fastify/blob/master/docs/Middlewares.md) for more info.
 ```js
 const fastify = require('fastify')()
 const cors = require('cors')